-A listed entity should have and disclose a Board skills matrix setting out the mix of skills and diversity that the Board currently has or is looking to achieve in its membership.
+A listed entity should have and disclose a board skills matrix setting out the mix of skills that the board currently has or is looking to achieve in its membership.

-The Company does not have a formal Board skills matrix which sets out the mix of skills and diversity that the Board currently has or is looking to achieve in its membership.
+The Company has prepared a formal Board skills matrix which identifies the mix of skills that the Board currently has or is looking to achieve in its membership.